nguvuong/CatDog-CNN-Image-Recognition-/README.md

 3. **Test Set**: Includes 2,000 images (1,000 cats and 1,000 dogs) to evaluate the model's performance on new, unseen data.
 4. **Production Test**: Reserved for testing the model in a production environment.

+## Model Performance

+The CNN model has achieved an accuracy of 0.9046 on the test set, which means it correctly identifies cats and dogs in images 90.46% of the time.
+To use the model, simply provide an image, and it will predict whether it contains a cat or a dog.

 ## Problem Statement

 The goal of this project is to build and train a Convolutional Neural Network (CNN) to recognize whether an image contains a dog or a cat.
 The trained model is evaluated using the provided test set to assess its accuracy and performance.